What is Public Consultation?

 Public consultation is a process that involves the public in providing their views and feedback on a proposal to consider in the decision-making.

 Over the last decade, approaches to public consultation have ranged from short-term programs to meet the regulatory requirements to a longer-term focus on relationship building and proactive risk management.
-Today, the terms Public Consultation and Stakeholder Engagement are emerging as inclusive and continuous dialogue between a company (or decision maker) and the public (or stakeholders) that encompasses a range of activities and approaches, and spans the entire life of the project.
+Today, the terms Public Consultation and Stakeholder Engagement are emerging as inclusive and continuous dialogue between a company (or decision-maker) and the public (or stakeholders) that encompasses a range of activities and approaches and spans the entire life of the project.

-The public, often referred to as stakeholders, are individuals and organisations that are affected directly or indirectly by a project or a decision, as well as those who have the ability to influence the decision, both positively and negatively.
+The public, often referred to as stakeholders, are individuals and organizations that are affected directly or indirectly by a project or a decision, as well as those who have the ability to influence the decision, both positively and negatively.
 They can also be people who simply have an interest in the project.

 Policy makers and project proponents will often need to strike a balance between consulting those who are significantly affected by a proposal and consulting a wider group of people who will not be directly affected, but who will have a reasonable fear that they might be, or will have strong feelings about an issue.
 The matter of defining the ‘public concerned’ for a consultation is highly fractious as it is often a factor of the available resources.

 Questions that help identify the “public” or “stakeholders”: